pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/hw2.md

 Write a program to calculate statistics for each department in the store.
 Your program should do the
 following:

-1. Prompt the user for the input file.
+1. Prompt the user for the input file name.
-2. Read the file data into a list and a list of lists - 2D List.
+2. Read the file data into a list and a list of lists.
 3. Compute the average monthly sales for each department.
 4. Compare each monthly sales amount with the standard.
 5. Write the statistics for the department, including the department number, average sales amount,